 Stacktape and Flightcontrol are very similar.
-There are only a few differences.
+But there are a few notable differences.

 Minimum monthly costs for a web service | ~$7 | ~$30 |